Table of Contents

 image

-The information bandwidth of human vision is over 1 million times higher than the bandwidth of reading or listening to language.
-Product designers take advantage of this with carefully crafted visual interfaces that efficiently convey complex information and help users take action on it.
+product designers take advantage of this with carefully crafted visual interfaces that efficiently convey complex information and help users take action on it.

 Figure: AI Shopping market map.

-• Language is low bandwidth: less than 12 bytes/second.
-A person can read 270 words/minutes, or 4.5 words/second, which is 12 bytes/s (assuming 2 bytes per token and 0.75 words per token).
-A modern LLM is typically trained with 1x10^13 two-byte tokens, which is 2x10^13 bytes.
-This would take about 100,000 years for a person to read (at 12 hours a day).
+Language is low bandwidth: less than 12 bytes/second.
+A person can read 270 words/minute, or 4.5 words/second, which is 12 bytes/s (assuming 2 bytes per token and 0.75 words per token).
+A modern LLM is typically trained with 1×10¹³ two-byte tokens, which is 2×10¹³ bytes.
+This would take about 100,000 years for a person to read (at 12 hours a day). this is roughly equiv to the bitrate the caltech folks found a few paragraphs ago so math checks out - or its at least in the same oOM.

-In other words:
+in other words:

 thought

-that the brain is a bottleneck.
+the brain is a bottleneck.

 Can you imagine having to program using 100Hz CPUs, no matter how many of them you had?
 You’d also need a hundred billion processors just to get anything done in realtime.